gbdev/pandocs/src/CGB_Registers.md

 When using any CGB registers (including those in the Video/Link chapters), you must first unlock CGB features by changing byte 0143h in the cartridge header.
-Typically use a value of 80h for games which support both CGB and monochrome Game Boy systems, and C0h for games which work on CGBs only.
+Typically, use a value of 80h for games which support both CGB and monochrome Game Boy systems, and C0h for games which work on CGBs only.
 Otherwise, the CGB will operate in monochrome "Non CGB" compatibility mode.

 ## Detecting CGB (and GBA) functions

-CGB hardware can be detected by examing the CPU accumulator (A-register) directly after startup.
+CGB hardware can be detected by examining the CPU accumulator (A-register) directly after startup.
 A value of 11h indicates CGB (or GBA) hardware, if so, CGB functions can be used (if unlocked, see above).
 When A=11h, you may also examine Bit 0 of the CPUs B-Register to separate between